 When it comes to splitting the editor into multiple panes, there’s good news and there’s bad news.

-The good news is that PyCharm supports arbitrary window splits in a way that's more intuitive than Sublime Text and somewhat less than Vim.
+PyCharm supports arbitrary window splits in a way that's more intuitive than Sublime Text and somewhat less so than Vim.
 Typically you’ll have each project open in a separate window, but you can also yank a tab into its own window or detach one of the many different tool panels into a separate window.

 PyCharm represents an open file with a tab.
 I don't use tabs with Vim, so at first it seemed like JetBrains had dumped something foul in my cereal.
 Tabs have grown on me since then, in large part because the tools the editor includes for jumping between open and recent files mean I don't pay much attention to tabs except when I really need to.